OWASP/CheatSheetSeries/cheatsheets/Kubernetes_Security_Cheat_Sheet.md

 ### Continuously assess the privileges used by containers

-We strongly recommend that all your containers should so they should adhere to the principle of least privilege, since your security risk is heavily influenced by the capabilities, role bindings, and privileges given to containers.
+We strongly recommend that all your containers should adhere to the principle of least privilege, since your security risk is heavily influenced by the capabilities, role bindings, and privileges given to containers.
 Each container should only have the minimum privileges and capabilities that allows it to perform its intended function.

 **Use Pod security policies to control the security-related attributes of pods, which includes container privilege levels.**